Ankitcode99/CryptoZombie/blockchainNotes.md

   For example, with the SafeMath library, we'll have to use the syntax `using SafeMath for uint256`.

-- assert is similar to require, where it will throw an error if false.
+- `assert` is similar to `require`, where it will throw an error if false.
 The difference between assert and require is that require will refund the user the rest of their gas when a function fails, whereas assert will not.

+- `Web3 Provider` in `Web3.js` tells our code which node we should be talking to handle our reads and writes.
+It's kind of like setting the URL of the remote web server for your API calls in a traditional web app.

+- Web3.js has two methods we will use to call functions on our contract: `call` and `send`.

+- `call` is used for `view` and `pure` functions.
+It only runs on the local node, and won't create a transaction on the blockchain.

+- `send` will create a transaction and change data on the blockchain.

+-  In order to filter events and only listen for changes related to the current user, our Solidity contract would have to use the `indexed` keyword,